fplab/ui-for-pl/src/itp.rst

   The detailed tree-structured proof in KeY is both an advantage and a disadvantage, since the user can go into details as much as she wants to, but at the same time it gives too much information that the user does not care about.
-  However KeY users oftenly have to interact with low-level logic formulas rather than doing proof on the notation level, and it is common for them to perform repeated low-level interactions.
+  However KeY users often have to interact with low-level logic formulas rather than doing proof on the notation level, and it is common for them to perform repeated low-level interactions.
   Isabelle, on the other hand, produces a more intuitive proof.
   It also has tools that helps automation such as automated counter example finding.
 One of the down side of Isabelle is that, finding the right tactic